denkovarik/Battle-Tanks/README.md

 ### Build the Project
   * make

-### Run the build
+### Usage
-  * This will start a set of example runs for demonstration.
+  * This command will start a set of example runs for demonstration.
     * ./start

-  * Alternatively you could do the following
+You can modify the map the platform runs by modifying the projectx configuration file 'config.txt'.
+This file is located in the 'projectx' directory.
+To have include you tank to run on the platform, it must be compiled as a .so file and located in the 'projectx/tanks' directory.
-    * ./projectx/platform
+In addition, you must add the name of your tank to config.txt for it to be loaded onto the platform.